yeslogic/doodle/HELPERS.md

 /// Performs a table lookup operation over a sequence of entries `seq` of type `elem_type`.
 ///
-/// Uses `f_getkey` to map from each entry to its key, and `query_key` as the query key.
+/// Uses `f_get_key` to map from each entry to its key, and `query_key` as the query key.
 ///
-/// Even if mulitple matching entries exist, only the first one is returned, as an Option. pub fn table_find(
+/// Even if multiple matching entries exist, only the first one is returned, as an Option. pub fn table_find(
     seq: Expr,
     elem_type: ValueType,
-    f_getkey: impl Fn(Expr) -> Expr,
+    f_get_key: impl Fn(Expr) -> Expr,
     query_key: Expr,
 ) -> Expr {
     let match0_or1 = flat_map_list(